amath-idm/covasim_apps/README.md

-# covid_suppression_paper
+# Covasim applications

-Analyses "Sustainable suppression of COVID-19 via social distancing and testing-based interventions"
+Applications of Covasim that do not have their own repository.